 The Institute for Critical Heritage and Tourism promotes critical approaches (scroll down) to heritage and tourism studies.

-While ICHT takes a global approach to the subject, we focus primarily on North American (United States and Canada) and Pacific Northwest Coast issues, particularly in maritime British Columbia and Washington State.
+While ICHT takes a global approach to the subject, our primary areas of interest are North America (United States and Canada) and the Pacific Northwest, particularly maritime British Columbia and Washington State.

 ICHT takes its general philosophy from critical theory.
 In particular, we are motivated by the manifestos of the Association of Critical Heritage Studies and the International Critical Geography Group.
 Those organization’s statements of purpose are reproduced below (sources at bottom).